 Kit and Hardware Guide#

 Before beginning your season, your team is presented with a crucial decision - one that will undoubtedly heavily influence the team’s direction of hardware design in at least the first year.
 The FIRST® storefront currently offers two kits for new teams: the TETRIX kit from Pitsco, and the REV Starter kit from REV Robotics.
-However, teams should carefully consider other options, such as Actobotics from Servocity and goBILDA, before selecting a kit.
+However, teams should carefully consider other options, such as goBILDA, before selecting a kit.

 Every build system has advantages and disadvantages, which we have highlighted in our detailed build system guides below.
 While the guide may not be fully objective, recommendations are based on our own experience with the different kits, so the slant is there with reason.
 As with pretty much anything in FTC, there is no one right answer - but there are better answers than others.
 Hopefully, this guide gives some solid advice on which kit might be the best for your team.